 Not surprisingly, time spent walking instead of sitting had a reverse effect.
 However, simply substituting two hours of standing for sitting improved blood sugar and cholesterol levels.

-3. Standing helps lower risk of type 2 diabetes and other metabolic diseases.
+3. Standing helps lower the risk of type 2 diabetes and other metabolic diseases.

 According to the American Diabetes Association, breaking up your time of prolonged sitting by standing up on a regular basis, or even just walking for five minutes, can reduce blood sugar levels by 34%, especially in postmenopausal women.